jeffersonaguilar95/graphql-cinema/README.md

 ```
 By default, the .env file has the redis and mongodb credentials to connect to the docker containers.

-## Run graphql-cinema server
+## Run graph-cinema server

-To run graphql-cinema server, follow these steps:
+To run graph-cinema server, follow these steps:

 ##### On development environment